-A concurrency test shall be made of the following public facilities and services for which level of service standards have been established in this Comprehensive Plan, which are:
+A concurrency test shall be made of the following public facilities and services for which level of service standards have been established in this Comprehensive Plan:

-- 1. Transportation;
+- 1. Transportation,

-- 2. Sanitary Sewer;
+- 2. Solid waste.

-- 3. Solid Waste;
+- 3. Potable water.

-- 4. Drainage;
+- 4. Recreation.

-- 5. Potable Water;
+- 5. Sanitary Sewer,

-- 6. Recreation and Open Space; and
+- 6 Drainage, and

 - 7. Public School Facilities.

-The concurrency test for non-roadway facilities and services will be determined by comparing the available capacity of a facility or service to the demand created by the proposed project.
-Available capacity will be determined by adding together the total excess capacity of existing facilities and the total capacity of any new facilities which meet the previously defined concurrency standards and subtracting any capacity committed through concurrency reservations or previously approved development orders.
+The concurrency test for facilities and services will be determined by comparing the available capacity of a facility or service to the demand created by the proposed project.
+Available capacity will be determined by adding to the total excess capacity of existing facilities the total capacity of any new facilities which meet the previously defined concurrency standards, followed by subtracting capacity committed through concurrency reservations or previously approved development orders or permits.